Posts

 Image

 The day I received the phone call informing me Jayde had been granted a wish through Make-a-Wish, I began to cry uncontrollably.
-No parent ever anticipates their child will become, at any point in their life, a "wish child."
+No parent ever anticipates their child will become, at any point in their life, a "Make-a-Wish Kid."
 My tears were mingled with happiness, relief, and sadness.
 When you live in the medical trenches with your child, you distract yourself with dreams of beautiful, far-off places.
 Someplace where, for a brief moment, your child can escape the reality of their life.
 Though this is just a dream, that is alright because a dream is a wish your heart makes.
 Yesterday, we began our California Coast photography adventure, compliments of Make-a-Wish and Jayde's dream.
 This is Jayde's first flight.
-We are all a little anxious - yet filled with excitement.
-Her hand is tightly planted in mine; for a few moments, her anxiety gets the best of her.
-I lean over my beautiful girl to look out the window at the clouds below us; she lets out a giggle.
+We are all a little anxious—yet filled with excitement.
+As her anxiety gets the best of her, she plants her hand tightly in mine.
+I lean over my beautiful girl to look out the window at the clouds below us—she lets out a giggle.
 All is well.
+For me, it had b

 One Final Goodbye